 Summer wouldn’t be summer without backyard barbecues or time at the pool.
 But before you fire up your backyard grill or unroll the pool or spa cover, take a moment to see what steps you need to make to ensure your bird’s safety and well-being all summer long.

-A lot parrots enjoy spending time outdoors, and exposure to natural sunlight is great for your bird’s health.
+A lot companion parrots enjoy spending time outdoors, and exposure to natural sunlight is great for your pet bird’s health.
 However, before bringing your feathered friend outside for some time in the sun, take some precautions.
 First and foremost, make sure your bird can’t fly away.
-If your bird is flighted, roll out its cage so it can enjoy the sunshine from there, or place your bird in a travel carrier.
-Accustoming your bird to wearing a harness is a safe way to allow your bird to spend time with you outdoors without the risk of an accidental flyaway.
+If your bird is flighted, roll out his cage so he can enjoy the sunshine from there, or place your bird in a travel carrier.
+Accustoming your bird to wearing a harness is a safe way to allow your pet to spend time with you outdoors without the risk of an accidental flyaway.
 If your bird has a wing feather trim, again, be absolutely sure that it cannot gain lift off in the event that something startles him.

-Do not let your bird pool side.
+Do not let your bird poolside.
 Parrots can drown, so don’t assume that your bird will be fine perched on a playgym close to the pool or spa.
 Make sure your bird is thoroughly supervised during a pool party.

 When backyard grilling, prevent smoke from streaming inside your home through a window and straight toward your bird’s cage.
 Gas stoves can be deadly to birds, so ensure that your bird’s airspace is free and clear of direct exposure to your barbecue’s smoke.

 Wash Those Hands!